satori-com/mzbench/doc/index.md

 status: running                       00:09
 ```

-Go to [localhost:4800](http://localhost:4800) and see your benchmark live status:
+Go to [localhost:4800](http://localhost:4800) and see the benchmark live status:

 ![Test Benchmark](images/test_benchmark.png)